 How a Low Pressure Switch Works

 Pressure switches are a necessary part of the heating operation.

 Here’s how your furnace acts after the thermostat initiates the call for heat:

 - Your furnace’s control board begins the draft inducer blower motor.
 This exhausts combustion gases from the heat exchanger and sucks in new gas and air so the burners can fire.

 - When the pressure switch senses that a suitable amount of air is being dragged into the burners, it closes and signals the control board to ignite the furnace.

-A two-stage furnace has several pressure switches, which help it to run at multiple speeds—and use energy more efficiently.
+A two-stage furnace has more than one pressure switches, which help it to run at multiple speeds—and use energy more efficiently.

-What Happens When a Low Pressure Switch Malfunctions
+What Happens When a Low Pressure Switch Fails

 The low pressure switch may be open for a couple reasons.